carlos-villarreal7/carlos-villarreal7/README.md

 # About Me!

-Business Administration professional with experience in **finance and marketing**, currently pursuing a **Master’s in Data Analytics** in Canada.
+Business Administration professional with a background in finance and marketing, currently pursuing a Master’s in Data Analytics in Canada.
+Skilled in leveraging data to drive strategic decisions and bridge the gap between business and technology.

-I believe the true power of data is not only in coding or building models, but in **translating numbers into decisions that drive organizations forward**.
-My strength lies in combining the analytical mindset of a data professional with the strategic vision of a business manager.

 ##  Skills & Tools